 It’s a good idea to have a health and dental check-up before you leave.
 Your doctor or travel clinic is the best source of information about required immunisations or disease outbreaks overseas.
 You can find out more about health travel and vaccinations from:

 You should always get travel insurance cover in case of an emergency.
-Make sure it covers you for general medical expenses, pre-existing medical conditions (be honest, or the insurance company may not pay out), hospitalisation, medical evacuations and the return of remains to your home country.
+Make sure it covers you for general medical expenses, pre-existing medical conditions (be honest, or the insurance company may not pay out), hospitalisation, medical evacuations and the return of remains to your home country/region.

 In addition, remember that: